yegor256/blog/_posts/2019/jan/2019-01-15-what-if-architect-is-wrong.md

 to control the quality of decisions the architect makes via regular reviews.

 Do you have such reviews in your project?
 If not, why not?

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Imagine, you are a software architect and your manager tells you that your design decisions from now on will be regularly reviewed by another programmer, who they just contracted for that.
+What will be your answer?</p>&mdash; Yegor Bugayenko (@yegor256) <a href="https://twitter.com/yegor256/status/1089398576793436160?ref_src=twsrc%5Etfw">January 27, 2019</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>